marijnh/Eloquent-JavaScript/15_event.md

 {{index keyboard, "keydown event", "keyup event", "event handling"}}

-When a key on the keyboard is pressed down, your browser fires a `"keydown"` event.
-When it is released again, you get a `"keyup"` event.
+When a key on the keyboard is pressed, your browser fires a `"keydown"` event.
+When it is released, you get a `"keyup"` event.

 ```{lang: "text/html", focus: true}